CristianITB/TravelTest/README.md

 # TravelPort interns Test

 Here's my repo for the exercicies we've been asked to do.
-You'll see that each exercice has been done in 3 diferent branches:
+You'll see that each exercice has been done in 3 different branches:

  - *Master* -> For exercice 1, part I
  - *Ex1-PartII* -> For exercice 1, part II